Wonderful Wanderings

 Getting around in Newcastle

 Newcastle's city center and the Ouseburn Valley are very walkable.
-If you do want to save your feet or venture further out, have a look at the public transportation site I shared above.
+If you want to save your feet or venture further out, look at the public transportation site I shared above.

 Alternatively, book a ticket for the hop-on/hop-off to do some Newcastle sightseeing from an open-top double-decker bus while listening to an audio-guide.